About Us

 Our values and principles guide our three foundational pillars:

-• Integrated Voter Reform – UCM works to increase the number of voters that lead to policy changes that affect their communities by addressing interconnected aspects of voter access, participation, education, and security
+Integrated Voter Engagement – UCM works to increase the number of actively informed voters and civic engagement that leads to policy changes that affect their communities by addressing voter suppression, participation, and education.

 Get Involved